DiegoG1019/D_API/README.md

 		Returns
 		- `403 Forbidden, BadUserKey` If the user is invalid.
 		- `400 BadRequest, BadDataKey` If the request is invalid
+		- `401 Unauthorized, NotInSession` If the user does not have a valid Session or Request Token
 		- `200 OK, AccessCheck` With a `boolean` response representing if the user has access to the resource
 	- `GET:*/api/v1/data/transferreport`: Returns a report representing the current usage and quotas of the user

 		Returns
 		- `403 Forbidden, BadUserKey` If the user is invalid.
+		- `401 Unauthorized, NotInSession` If the user does not have a valid Session or Request Token
 		- `200 OK, TransferQuotaStatus` With the report

 	*Privacy Notice:* User storage is unencrypted by default and can potentially be accessed by administrative entities.
 It's highly recommended to encrypt sensitive data before uploading.
 Saved data cannot be enumerated through the API (Guaranteed true only in [The original repo](https://github.com/DiegoG1019/D_API/))